jeffharrington/sinatra-thor/README.md

 So I created a (minimal) script using Thor to generate a skeleton Sinatra application to my liking.

+## Description

+This Thor script will generate a minimalist Sinatra application.

 The application that is generated includes the following Gems:

 * sinatra
 * sinatra-contrib
+* unicorn

 And sets up the following front-end frameworks

 * jQuery
 * Bootstrap

-The script will automatically install gems via Bundler and initialize a Git repository.
+Finally, the script will automatically install gems via Bundler and initialize a Git repository.

 ## Requirements